CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 featured-image: psychiana005
 ```

-To view potential header images and their `objectids`, open the [**Google Sheet**](https://docs.google.com/spreadsheets/d/1x48Te3duPAxh53foEihQVKTfCKUjaCCbH7TrMMd_yU4/copy) again.
+To view potential featured images and their `objectids`, open the [**Google Sheet**](https://docs.google.com/spreadsheets/d/1x48Te3duPAxh53foEihQVKTfCKUjaCCbH7TrMMd_yU4/copy) again.
 You can click on the link in the filename column to view the images.

 **Tip:** It is best to choose a large horizontal image if possible.

-- After you have updated the featured image, write your commit message (Ex: Add header image) and commit your changes.
+- After you have updated the featured image, write your commit message (Ex: Add featured image) and commit your changes.
 View your changes by visiting your site’s URL.

 ## 9. Edit the About Page